ctrliq/ascender-install/docs/aks/README.md

 We will refer to this directory as the `<repository root>` in the remainder of this instructions.

-### Set the configuration variables for an eks Install
+### Set the configuration variables for an aks Install

 #### inventory file